A Heart for God (Part 1)

 David was in the field caring for his father’s sheep.
-Nothing about the day’s routine prepared him for the remarkable event that would powerfully impact his future.
+But, nothing about the day’s routine prepared him for the remarkable event that would powerfully impact his future.

 He may have known that Samuel was in town.
 His brothers had been instructed to consecrate themselves at the invitation of Israel’s judge for a sacrificial offering (1 Sam.
 16:5).
-David had not been included; but, when he saw his father’s servant running across the field calling him home, everything changed.
+David had not been included.
+However, when he saw his father’s servant running across the field calling him home, everything changed.

 Samuel’s purpose in Bethlehem went beyond offering a special sacrifice.
 He was on a mission to anoint the next king of Israel.
-God specifically directed him to the household of Jesse with instructions to anoint one of Jesse’s sons as the next king.
+God specifically directed him to the household of Jesse with instructions that one of his sons was the next king.

-Jesse presented each son to Samuel, as requested.
-Without taking time to evaluate their qualifications, Samuel was ready to anoint the eldest son, Eliab, on sight.
+Jesse presented each son to Samuel as requested.
 Samuel was in a hurry; he was in danger just for being in Bethlehem.
-If Saul heard he was anointing a new king, Samuel’s life would be in jeopardy (Sam.
-16:2).
+If Saul heard he was anointing a new king, Samuel’s life would be in jeopardy (16:2).
+Without taking time to evaluate their qualifications, Samuel was ready to anoint the eldest son Eliab on sight.

 God had to remind Samuel that He looks into the heart to see the true measure of a man (v.
 7).
-And, while his stature and good looks were obvious, Eliab didn’t have what God sought (I Sam.
-17:28).
+And, while his stature and good looks were obvious, Eliab didn’t have what God wanted (17:28).
 Neither did Abinadab, Shammah or the four other sons Jesse paraded before Samuel.

 After a moment of confusion, Samuel realized not all sons were present.
-When questioned, Jesse dissed David; surely he was too young, too small.
-However, when pressed, Jesse admitted his youngest was tending the sheep; and then looking across the fields, pointed to the lone figure.
+When questioned, Jesse dissed David.
+Surely, David was too young, too small.
+When pressed, Jesse admitted his youngest was tending the sheep and then looking across the fields, pointed to the lone figure.

 Samuel immediately ordered that David be summoned.

-In a way, they were right.
 David was destined to serve the Lord as the shepherd-king of Israel.
-He had developed strengths and positive character traits in the shepherd’s fields that set him apart from his own brothers and even King Saul.
+He had developed strengths and positive character traits in the shepherd’s fields that set him apart from his own brothers and elevated him above King Saul.